Skip to main content

 Outcome

 CH05 cleared the moment the new connector was refitted, and the signal held steady.
-The unit has run without the error returning, at a fraction of the quoted control board replacement cost.
-The owner avoided a $350 part that was never the fault.
+The connection was remade at the one point that had been dropping out, and the unit has run since without the error returning.
+No board was replaced.

 What this case teaches us